jnozzi/cocoadev.com/markdown/BezierPathMathFunction.md

 I want to locate any possible coordinates along the curve with a defined resolution?

 It looks like that you just need to flatten your curve/path.
 And change the flatness value in order to change the 'resolution'.
-(General/NSBezierPath has methods for both operations).
+(NSBezierPath has methods for both operations).

 -- JP